qafedev/forms-conversion-documentation/forms-to-adf/ADFDynamicDropDownsRecordGroups.md

 The example below is for a Record Group VO without any input variables.

 ##Artifacts Generated
 Record groups are converted to View Objects, while retaining the query with minimal changes.
 The VO also includes input parameters, if available.
-The record group can be found with file name with format <RecordGroupName>VO.xml.
+The record group can be found with file name with format {RecordGroupName}VO.xml.

 ```xml
 <ViewObject xmlns="http://xmlns.oracle.com/bc4j" Name="MvVO" Version="12.1.2.66.68" InheritPersonalization="merge" BindingStyle="OracleName" CustomQuery="true" PageIterMode="Full" ComponentClass="com.qualogy.qafe.model.view.BaseVOImpl" FetchMode="FETCH_AS_NEEDED" FetchSize="10">